bocchino/AppleCore/README.md

 -----------------------

-If you just want to run the sample programs located in the DOS3.3 directory, then you can use any Apple II emulator that reads DOS3.3 disk images.
+If you just want to run the sample programs located in the DOS3.3 directory, then you can use any Apple II emulator that reads DOS 3.3 disk images.

 To compile AppleCore programs from source, you will need the